Before I became an SEO content specialist, I studied civil engineering.

 7. Oracle Aconex

-Oracle Aconex is a construction project management platform designed to help teams manage legal compliance, risk, RFIs, and project documentation.
+Oracle Aconex is a construction project management platform that helps teams manage documentation, legal compliance, risk, and communication across large-scale projects.
+It’s widely used for organizing critical information in complex construction workflows.

 What I like about Oracle Aconex: